tihilv/Omtt/docs/readme.md

 These variables might be used to provide some conditional formatting, for instance, separators between items.

-Note: as data access is organised using an enumerator, and streaming is used for output generation, it should be memory-safe to use forEach operation when transforming a big amount of data.
+Note: as data access is organized using an enumerator, and streaming is used for output generation, it should be memory-safe to use `forEach` operation when transforming a big amount of data.

 ### group

-The operation, treating `source` expression as `IEnumerable`, groups its content by the `key` expression and then repeats inner template for every group.
+The operation, treating `source` expression as `IEnumerable`, groups its content by the `key` expression and then repeats the inner template for every group.

 `<#<group source="expression" key="key expression">inner part using this.Key and this.Values>#>`